BLCM/bl3mods/Apocalyptech/loot_changes/mission_reward_randomizer/README.md

 Changelog
 =========

+**v1.2.0** - Apr 12, 2021
+ * Updated with DLC6 (Director's Cut) missions (which is just the last mission in Ava's questline)
+ * Updated to use Level-based hotfixes; the mod doesn't seem to actually work right without that anymore.
+Wonder how long that's been broken!

 **v1.1.1** - Oct 4, 2020
  * Added a few missions which had been previously omitted by accident:
    * Hostile Takeover